Electricity sector in New Zealand: Regulation and policy

 Renewable energy sources generate much of the nation's electricity, with the New Zealand energy industry for example reporting a 75% share in 2013.
 The Fifth Labour Government of New Zealand had the goal of increasing this to 90% by 2025, the subsequent Fifth National Government put priority on security of supply.

 New Zealand's Labour government introduced a number of measures in the 2000s as part of the vision of New Zealand becoming carbon neutral by 2020, and intended to collect levies for greenhouse gas emissions from 2010 onwards, to be added to power prices depending on the level of emissions.
-However, the incoming National government quickly tabled legislation to repeal some of these measures, such as obligatory targets for biofuel percentages, a ban on construction of new fossil fueled generation plants and a ban on future sales of incandescent light bulbs.
+However, the incoming National government quickly tabled legislation to repeal some of these measures, such as obligatory targets for biofuel percentages, a ban on construction of new fossil fuelled generation plants and a ban on future sales of incandescent light bulbs.

 From 1 January 2010, the energy sector was required to report greenhouse gas emissions under the New Zealand Emissions Trading Scheme (NZETS).
 From 1 July 2010, the energy sector had formal compliance obligations to buy and surrender one emission unit for every two tonnes of reported emissions.
 As of December 2011, there were 78 energy firms compulsorily registered in the NZETS and five voluntary participants.
 Energy sector firms in the NZETS do not receive a free allocation of emissions units and they are expected to pass on to their customers the costs of buying emission units.

 In April 2013, the Labour Party and the Green Party said if they were to win the 2014 general election, they would introduce a single buyer of electricity akin to Pharmac (the single buyer of pharmaceutical drugs in New Zealand), in order to cut retail costs.
 The Government responded by calling it "economic vandalism", comparing it to the Soviet Union, but Greens co-leader Russel Norman said it would boost the economy and create jobs.
-By the following day, shares in privately owned power company Contact Energy had fallen by more than 10 percent.
+By the following day, shares in privately owned power company Contact Energy had fallen by more than 10%.

+New Zealand's energy policy sets targets to achieve 90% renewable electricity generation by 2025, with an aspiration to reach 100% by 2030.
+This is further supported by the Emissions Reduction Plan, which aims for 50% of the country's total final energy consumption (TFEC) to be sourced from renewables by 2035, encouraging widespread electrification across various sectors.

+Formed in April 2018, New Zealand's Interim Climate Change Committee highlighted the importance of electrifying transport and industrial heating in its April 2019 "Accelerated Electrification" report.
+In response, the government launched the NZD 70 million Green Investment Finance (GIDI) Fund to facilitate the transition from coal and gas to cleaner electricity and biomass for major energy users.
+This initiative, designed to reduce emissions, recognizes it will both improve energy efficiency and lead to higher electricity demand.